John Richards Lapenotière: Battle of Trafalgar

 His next four years of sea service was spent sailing the Orestes out of Plymouth.
-With Orestes he took two privateers (one French, one American), and a rich American merchant ship.

-In 1811, he received promotion to Post Captain but was unable to secure a ship and spent the remainder of the war on shore duties.
-He never captained a ship again, settling in Menheniot near Liskeard, in Cornwall with his family, dying peacefully in 1834.
-He was buried next to his second wife in the churchyard at Menheniot.
+With Orestes he captured a French and an American privateer along with a valuable US merchantman.
+In 1811, Lapenotière was promoted to captain but was unable to secure command of a ship and spent the remainder of the war on shore duties.
+He never captained a ship again, settling in Menheniot, Cornwall with his family, dying peacefully in 1834.
+Lapenotière was buried next to his second wife in the churchyard at Menheniot.